Originally published 07/07/2015.

 Often seen on vegetation around the water’s edge.
 They favour pale objects and will often land on clothing, books, recording sheets and hats!
 Males are fairly aggressive and will interact with a variety of passing insects.
 They can fly fairly quickly during warm weather, sometimes being mistaken for dragonfly species, however their small size and thin body should tell them apart from dragonfly’s.

-The large red looks similar to the small red, Ceriagrion tenellum, but can be told apart from this species as the small red has red legs and red wing spots, as opposed to black in the large red.
-The small red is also slightly smaller in comparison.
+The Large Red looks similar to the Small Red Damselfly, Ceriagrion tenellum, but can be told apart from this species as the Small Red Damselfly has red legs and red wing spots, as opposed to black in the Large Red.
+The Small Red is also slightly smaller in comparison however this is difficult to see if they are not side by side.